sr-lab/hoogle_plus/ecoop23aec-paper17-artifact_information.md

 * The artifact is *documented*.
 The code is commented and we map each algorithm on the paper to a function/module in the artifact:
     - Algorithm 1: function eval in `/home/hoogle_plus_ext/src/SymbolicMatch/Eval.hs`;
     - Algorithm 2: functions main and executeSearch in `/home/hoogle_plus_ext/app/HooglePlus.hs`;
-    - Algorithm 3: functions executeCheck and runExampleChecks in `/home/hoogle_plus_ext/src/HooglePlus/GHCChecker.hs`;
+    - Algorithm 3: functions executeCheck and runExampleChecks in `/home/hoogle_plus_ext/src/HooglePlus/GHCChecker.hs`, and function REPLACE-WILDCARD corresponds to functions replaceLamsInProg and replaceSymsInProg in `/home/hoogle_plus_ext/src/HooglePlus/GHCChecker.hs` and function CONVERT-TO-H+ corresponds to showExpr, in (`/home/hoogle_plus_ext/src/SymbolicMatch/Expr.hs`);
-    - Algorithm 4: function linearSynth in `/home/hoogle_plus_ext/src/HooglePlus/LinearSynth.hs`;
+    - Algorithm 4: function synthLamba `/home/hoogle_plus_ext/src/HooglePlus/GHCChecker.hs` and function linearSynth in `/home/hoogle_plus_ext/src/HooglePlus/LinearSynth.hs`;
-    - Algorithm 5: function giveArgs and constant exprs in `/home/hoogle_plus_ext/src/HooglePlus/LinearSynth.hs`;
+    - Algorithm 5: function completeExpr in `/home/hoogle_plus_ext/src/HooglePlus/LinearSynth.hs`;
-    - Algorithm 6: functions replaceLamsInProg and replaceSymsInProg in `/home/hoogle_plus_ext/src/HooglePlus/GHCChecker.hs`
+    - Algorithm 6: function applyMatch in `/home/hoogle_plus_ext/src/HooglePlus/LinearSynth.hs`;
     - The addition of the wildcard component is done by function generateEnv, in `/home/hoogle_plus_ext/src/Database/Environment.hs`
     - The unification algorithm is implemented in function match (`/home/hoogle_plus_ext/src/SymbolicMatch/Match.hs`).
 Each case of this function is related to an inference rule presented in the paper.